-Thanks to the simple and automatic functioning mode, even non-specialised staff can carry out the on line measurement in just 30 minutes, with no preparation of the preform.
+The use of PETes AA Analyzer is so simple that, even non-specialised staff can carry out the online measurement in just 30 minutes, with no preparation of the preform.

-PETes AA Analyzer can be used for different typologies of preforms, always using the same de-absorption cell and without intervening on the unit’s configuration.
+PETes AA Analyzer can be used for different typologies of preforms, always using the same de-absorption cell and without having to change the parameters.

 • the preform is placed into the de-absorption cell

 • when the heating phase is completed, a flow of purified air (zero air) picks the gas released by the preform and carries it to the analysis loop